MrFantm/Cobalt/README.md

 - View a bot at anytime either by visiting the files and manually openeing their .cbinfo files, or viewing them with the !view command in the console.
 - Random news articles from the virtual day appear every once and a while.
 Each day is 10 seconds long and each year is a little over an hour, this too is hardcoded in   the game files for the time being.
 - Bots can now own houses, if the male bot has a house when a marriage is initiated, the female with move her current house to his.
 All children produced from the marriage will also share the parents house.

+I haven't finished project yet, I'm still polishing it up a bit more!
+I still have A LOT to do so don't judge this as the finished product just yet!

 # Planned Features